 If you're a good tenant, your landlord may not be anxious to evict you and may let you off with a warning and a promise not to do any more short-term hosting.
 On the other hand, if you live in a rent-controlled apartment and are paying a below-market rent, your landlord may be looking for any legal excuse to evict you and get new tenants at a higher—perhaps much higher—rent.
 This has already happened to renters in cities with rent control like San Francisco and New York.
 In one case, for example, a tenant who listed his San Francisco apartment on Airbnb received an eviction notice from his landlord even though he never actually hosted anyone.

 Many local zoning or land use laws restrict or prohibit short-term rental hosting.
 Research your local laws before you even think about renting out your apartment.
 For details, see the Nolo article Legal Restrictions to Renting Your Home on Airbnb or Other Rental Services.
 Links to the short-term rental laws for many cities are on Airbnb's Responsible Hosting page.

 If your local laws prohibit short-term hosting, you should forget about it.
 If you're very anxious to host, you could work to get such laws changed.

-Most renters who do short-term hosting never tell their landlords about it.
+Many renters who do short-term hosting never tell their landlords about it.
 This is like playing Russian Roulette with your lease.
-It may work out okay if your guests cause no problems and your neighbors don’t complain to your landlord.
+It may work out okay if your guests cause no problems and your neighbors don't complain to your landlord.
 The landlord may never even find out about your Airbnb guests, especially if your landlord lives out of town and rarely stops by the rental.
-On the other hand, if neighbors complain or the landlord otherwise discovers what you’re doing, you could be in trouble.
+On the other hand, if neighbors complain or the landlord otherwise discovers what you're doing, you could be in trouble.

-Instead of taking this chance, you should to talk to landlord and get his or her permission before you ever list your apartment on Airbnb or another short-term hosting site.
+Instead of taking this chance, you should talk to the landlord and get his or her permission before you ever list your apartment on Airbnb or another short-term hosting site.
 (See How to Sublet a Rental Unit for more on the subject.)